usnistgov/OSCAL/README.md

 ## Update July 2017

-A new OSCAL initiative was undertaken staring in mid-May.
+A new OSCAL initiative was undertaken starting in mid-May.
 Our current work is reflected in the `develop` branch.
-With this effort, we are stressing the agile development of a *minimal* format that is both generic enough to capture the breadth of data in scope (controls specifications), while also capable of ad-hoc tuning and extension to support peculiarities of both (industry or sector) "standard" and new control types.
+With this effort, we are stressing the agile development of a *minimal* format that is both generic enough to capture the breadth of data in scope (controls specifications), while also capable of ad-hoc tuning and extension to support peculiarities of both (industry or sector) standard and new control types.

 https://github.com/usnistgov/OSCAL/tree/develop

 In order to enable such a format, we have developed an alternative validation model: the provision for a second "document level" validation layer (by means of declarations also written in OSCAL) means that much of the complexity that OSCAL must support, can be moved away from the base schema.
-This means both that the schema itself is simpler, and that OSCAL can be extended and fitted with no schema modification.
+The schema (base tag set) is simpler, while OSCAL can be configured, extended and fitted to new control types and applications, with no schema modification at all.
+(The model is instead extended using OSCAL declarations.)

 In the `develop` branch, ignore the `old` subdirectory: it is an archive.
 What you want is in the `draft` directory.

 In its `working` subdirectory https://github.com/usnistgov/OSCAL/tree/develop/draft/working find the following:

- * `lib` - schemas including Schematron, CSS and XSLT
+ * `lib` - schemas along with Schematron, CSS and XSLT
- * `doc` - documentation including mapping documentation plus supporting code
+ * `doc` - documentation including mapping documentation plus supporting code; any tag set docs will also be here
  * `SP800-53` - OSCAL demo, NIST SP800-53
  * `ISO27002` - OSCAL demo, ISO 27002
- * `COBIT5` - OSCAL demo, COBIT5
+ * `COBIT5` - OSCAL demo, COBIT 5

 ## oXygen demo guidelines